What is it?

 On the one hand, we have a classic coach-mark that teaches the user about functionality that is not evident in the first layer of interaction.

-On the other hand, the functionality that the coach-mark is teaching (a dedicated button to open the map in a new tab), is by itself a great pattern that improves the navigability of the website and allows users to quickly trigger an expected interaction for a page of this nature (launching in a new tab to keep at hand).
+On the other hand, the functionality that the coach-mark is teaching (a dedicated button to open the map in a new tab), is by itself a great solution that improves the navigability of the website and allows users to quickly trigger an expected interaction for a page of this nature (launching in a new tab to keep at hand).

 Click the heart to save to your favorites